Cybersecurity Trends and Insights

 • Long-term reputational damage that erodes customer trust

-For instance, ransomware attacks accounted for 35% of all cyber incidents in 2024, with the average recovery cost exceeding $1.85 million per incident.
+For instance, ransomware accounted for 35% of all cyber incidents in 2024, with the average recovery cost exceeding $1.85 million per incident.
 Furthermore, organizations that suffer a data breach may encounter legal ramifications and regulatory fines, compounding their financial burdens.

 The central node represents the overall theme of IT security risks.
 The branches show different types of threats and their consequences, helping you understand how they relate to each other.